 Brianne Gidcumb | July 2016

-Through the next several installments of this series, we will highlight each arts area to provide some ideas as to how you might set up each center in your classroom, as well as some ideas for how you might use these centers to provide your students with opportunities for open-ended exploration.
-We start this series with a focus on music.
+Through this series, we are highlighting each arts centers drama area to provide some ideas as to how you might set up each center in your classroom, as well as some ideas for how you might use these centers to provide your students with opportunities for open-ended exploration.
+This week, we focus on music.